Snaplex logs

 All logs rotate after they become 50MB in size.
 The logs are compressed and written to the backup directory.
 Ten of the latest backup files are maintained, while the older files are automatically deleted.

-You can configure logging for a Snaplex as an Org admin or creator of the Snaplex.
+You can configure logging for a Snaplex as an Environment admin (known as Org admin in Classic Manager) or creator of the Snaplex.
 Learn more about Configuring and changing the logging settings for a new or existing Snaplex.